Price woes have created a decommissioning maelstrom in the North Sea

 By the end of 2016, 100 US companies had filed for bankruptcy in oil-producing counties with a sub-$30 break-even price.
 That is 50 per cent less than the harsh economic reality of the North Sea.

-Government and industry stakeholders are concerned that some of the smaller players may not be trading when the time comes to meet their decommissioning responsibilities.
+Government and industry players are justifiably anxious that some of the smaller operators may not be trading when the time comes to meet their decommissioning responsibilities.

 The insolvency of Tuscan Energy in 2005 brought into sharp relief the need to oblige companies on the UKCS and NCS to make the appropriate plans for fulfilling their decommissioning burden.